It looks like you're new here. If you want to get involved, click one of these buttons!

 the tendrils) portraying what seem to be four droplets

-or four lances that press into a
+of water or four lances that press into a

 point.
 As they press into a point, at the center of the